Specification

 - Verified assertions aka formal methods

-- After making the above logical assertions, verify the code meets the assertions using a verification tool
+- Verify the code meets preconditions/postconditions/invariants using a tool (Roq/Lean/Dafne/Z3/etc)

 Type-directed programming

-Fact: types outline the “shape” of the code you need to write and serve as a “structural” spec.
+- Think of types as outlining the “shape” of the code you need to write in terms of the data structures/functions.

-- You have been doing type-directed programming all along
+- In fact, you have been doing type-directed programming all along

-- Principle is: writing code that matches declared type will get you well on the way to an implementation
+- That is all the principle is: writing code that matches declared type will get you well on the way to an implementation

-- when the last type error drops, the code may directly work
+- When the last type error drops, the code often will directly work

 - Type-directed programming is 100% rigorous, but is incomplete: types only express rough shapes of data